-The online participants suggested a number of improvements, including some which were technical in nature.
-One participant had problems accessing the audios or found the quality to be poor.
-It was also suggested that it should be possible to save partial practice test results.
-One participant mentioned that the content list on the right of the screen was not linear, i.e. task 3 samples appeared before task 2 samples etc. Finally, one participant suggested adding a 'subscribe' option so that notifications are sent when someone posts a new comment in the discussion forum.
-Finally, one participant requested more input from the examiner trainer and another would have preferred more practice (e.g. 15-20 samples per task rather than only 10).
-These are all suggestions we recommend the Aptis team examine in more detail.
-Four participants made no suggestions as they were satisfied with the training.
+- problems accessing the audios or the quality was found to be poor - it should be possible to save partial practice test results - the content list on the right of the screen was not linear, i.e. Task 3 samples appeared before Task 2 samples etc. - add a 'subscribe' option so that notifications are sent when someone posts a new comment in the discussion forum - more input from the examiner trainer - more practice (e.g. 15 to 20 samples per task rather than only 10).

 The face-to-face participants made fewer suggestions for improvement, reflecting the fact that the face-to-face training has been used and modified for some time, while the online training was in its first trial.
-Two people suggested adding a third day or slightly shifting the timetable, so that there is a session on Friday evening (?! this may not work!) to get to grips with some of the material and then further practice and accreditation on Saturday morning of the writing and then practice with Speaking on Saturday afternoon and Sunday morning and accreditation slightly earlier in the day on the Sunday.
-Not sure that this would work any better and people may not be able to get there for a friday evening session due to work commitments.
+Two people suggested adding a third day or slightly shifting the timetable:

+so that there is a session on Friday evening (?! this may not work!) to get to grips with some of the material and then further practice and accreditation on Saturday morning of the writing and then practice with Speaking on Saturday afternoon and Sunday morning and accreditation slightly earlier in the day on the Sunday.
+Not sure that this would work any better and people may not be able to get there for a Friday evening session due to work commitments.
 Or we could do the accreditation at home, although it is nice to get it all done in the weekend.
 (Questionnaire respondent 6)